atlopes/iCal4VFP/classes.md

 # iCal4VFP :: Classes

 Go to

 - [Overview](README.md "Overview")
 - [Examples](examples.md "Examples")

 ## Classes

-For every Component, Property, Parameter, and Structured Type specified by RFC5545 there is a corresponding class definition (for instance, `iCalCompVEVENT`, `iCalPropDTSTART`, `iCalParmTZID`, and `iCalTypeDURATION`).
+For every Component, Property, Parameter, and Structured Type specified by RFC 5545 there is a corresponding class definition (for instance, `iCalCompVEVENT`, `iCalPropDTSTART`, `iCalParmTZID`, and `iCalTypeDURATION`).
 When the name of the iCalendar element includes an hyphen, the corresponding name in the VFP class set uses an underscore symbol instead (for instance, `iCalPropLAST_MODIFIED`).

 Values can be assigned to parameters and properties; parameters can be added to properties: properties and components can be added to components.